indigotech/taq-github-bot/src/data/local/github/tracks-node/track-6/steps/step-1.md

 **NOTE:** think about the database fields you're going to return when creating the `User` GraphQL type.
 You wouldn't return, for example, the password hash, right? 👀

 **NOTE:** don't forget to predict error cases.
-In this query, the most obvious one is an invalid user id.
+In this query, the most obvious one is passing an id that doens't exist on database.